Walk for a cure Poole

 Route

-This stunning 5km loop takes you through Poole Park's parkland areas, past a saltwater lagoon and beautiful boating lakes.
-Then past the adjacent Baiter Park and along the Poole Harbour trail with panoramic views across the harbour.
-All before you cross the finish line to claim your well-deserved medal.
+You have the option of a stunning 3km or 5km loop that takes you through Poole Park's parkland areas, a saltwater lagoon and beautiful boating lake.
+The 5km also takes in the adjacent Baiter Park and along the Poole Harbour trail with panoramic views across the harbour.
+All before you the finish line to claim your well-deserved medal.

 Accessibility

-The fully signposted route is mostly on hardstanding path with a small section on grass.
+Both the 3km and 5km routes are fully signposted and mostly on hardstanding path with a small section on grass.
 The route is accessible for both wheelchairs and pushchairs with assistance.
-Please note this route passes by large bodies of water which may be unsuitable for some participants.
+Please note these routes pass by large bodies of water which may be unsuitable for some participants.

 There will be volunteer marshals along the route to support you if needed.